heedaelee/heedaelee/README.md

 # David's Github

-👋 Hi, I'm a web app developer in South Korea.
+👋 Hi, I'm a web app developer (mostly with ReactNative) in South Korea.
-I'm interested in woking on front developement.
-Sometimes, do backend development.
+I'm interested in woking on frontend developement.
+Sometimes, if needed, I can develop backend.
-I have experience in developing Arduino (c++) and ReactNative app related to Health care product.
-I enjoy making something new.
+I have experience in developing Arduino (c++) and ReactNative app related to Health care product. (the app using FSR sensors) I enjoy making something new project.
 My Tech Blog : <a href="https://velog.io/@adguy"><img src="https://img.shields.io/badge/Velog-3DDC84?style=flat-square&logo=Blogger&logoColor=white"/></a>

 <br/>